 So there you have it, 7 interesting facts about dental implants that you can amaze your friends and family with 😊

-If you are considering undergoing dental implants or would like to find out more about how dental implants are done, then contact our highly experienced team at Dental 266.
+If you are considering undergoing dental implants or would like to find out more about how dental implants are done, then contact our highly experienced team at Dental 266 for an initial consultation?
 We have the skill to be able to restore your missing teeth permanently using the very latest and lifelike, implant-based restorations.
-Call us on 02 9051 0600 and take the first steps towards a great-looking smile that you can be proud of.
+Call us on 02 9051 0600 and schedule a consultation to get all the information you need!